suguk1052/UGATIT-pytorch/README.md

 The script automatically works with both new and old versions of `torchvision`, falling back to the legacy API when needed.

+It also applies the preprocessing recommended by the loaded InceptionV3 weights so that the metric is computed consistently across versions.

 If no generated images are found, the script will prompt you to run the test phase first.